camba1/cdcon21BuildDriver/README.md

 - `client`: Contains a client service that calls the server service to perform multiple operations
 - `proto`: Proto buffer messages and services definitions.
 Empty if service does not handle real time inter-service communication.
 - `server`: Service that performs a number of actions like interacting with the DB
-- `Dockerfile`: Build the image for the server service
-- `DockerfileCLI`: Build the image of the client service
 - `docker-compose.env`: Environment variables required to run the service when running the service with docker-compose
 - `docker-compose-cli.env`: Environment variables required to run the client when running the client with docker-compose